Code360In/katacoda-scenarios-32/docker network/step3.md

 print(mydb)
 </pre>

+Note that the hostname of MySQL Server is "mysql".
+The docker network maps this to the internal IP address of the MySQL Server (with the container name "mysql").

 Download and run a python docker container.

-`docker run --name pythonapp -it python:slim /bin/bash`{{execute T1}}
+`docker run --net my-network --name pythonapp -it python:slim /bin/bash`{{execute T1}}

-Install Python MySQL connection inside the pythoner container.
+Install Python MySQL connection inside the python app container.

 `pip install mysql-connector-python`{{execute T1}}

 Open a second terminal (T2).

-To copy app.py from host machine to the pythonapp container, Execute in T2
+To copy app.py from host machine to the python app container, execute in T2

 `docker cp app.py pythonapp:/`{{execute T2}}

 In T1, check that app.py exists at /.

-`ls /`{{execute}
+`ls /`{{execute}}

-Execute the python script inside python app container.
+Execute app.py inside the python app container:

 `python /app.py`{{execute T1}

 Exit the pythonapp container.